Requests for Proposals:

 Employment Advertisements

-Qualified individuals should submit a cover letter and resume to AMAFCA, 2600 Prospect Ave.
-N.E., Albuquerque, NM 87107 or via email at [email protected].
-Please place “Staff Engineer” in the subject line.
-No phone calls please.
-Posting is open until filled.
+Qualified individuals should submit a cover letter and resume to AMAFCA, 2600 Prospect, NE, Albuquerque, New Mexico 87107 or via email at [email protected].
+Please place “Vegetation Managment Technician” in the subject line.

 Excess Materials Availability